Hesperus the Pack-Cow

 "This picture was taken some 4,000 feet up in the Seaward Kaikouras.
 I think it is mostly owing to the heavy snow, which these high levels are subject to, which is the cause of such an intense deep green in the foliage of everything which grows at this height.
 The Alpine Totara (Hall's Totara), in this instance, is of such an intense deep green as to appear almost black in colour.
 Owing to the fact that these levels extend up into the Mist Belt also causes extensive growths of the Bearded Lichen to flourish; several "beards" of which can be observed dangling from the branches, giving the forest a weird appearance.
 The trees themselves have a peculiar bunched appearance.
 The mountain in the centre is Tarahaka between 7,000 and 8,000 feet in altitude."

 This balanced rock has now probably fallen to the valley floor in the recent earthquake, or an earlier one.
 Large balanced rocks are not uncommon.
 They protect the ground underneath from weathering and they also compress loose ground locally, making it slightly stronger as a structure than the surroundings.
 To the right of the rock a valley has formed which contains a trail of loose rocks making their way to the valley floor.
+Eventually the balanced rock will be left sitting on top of an isolated, slightly reinforced and sheltered rock pillar.

 The Native Kea is New Zealand's alpine Parrot.
 It is a large, strong and very curious olive-green parrot with scarlet patches under the wings.